 Setting the scene

-MeterPal is a fictitious startup led by Phil who landed a funded Kickstarter project with 5 of his fellow university classmates to develop a new approach to metered parking that is mobile and social.
-They enter into an agreement with JKE Banking to handle their micropayment transactions.
-In return, they participate in the Money that Matters charitable program.
-When someone pays for a parking meter charge, they can round-up the payment to the nearest dollar and have it go to their pre-selected charity.
+MeterPal is a fictitious, Kickstarter-funded startup that offers a new approach to metered parking that is mobile and social.
+Phil and 5 college classmates launched MeterPal.
+They enter an agreement with JKE Banking to handle their micropayment transactions.
+In return, they participate in the fictitious Money that Matters charitable program.
+When someone pays for a parking meter charge, they can round up the payment to the nearest dollar and have it go to their preselected charity.

 The Mayor of Innovationville wants to deploy their smarter meter parking solution.

-Phil and his team are driven to deliver their solution to market quickly and start getting users.
-They have chosen to follow an agile development process in which Phil is the product owner and Sarah is the scrum master.
-In the past, the team was mostly using whiteboards with stickers to capture project information.
+Phil and his team are driven to deliver their solution to market quickly and they start getting users.
+They choose to follow an agile development process in which Phil is the product owner and Sarah is the scrum master.
+In the past, the team used mostly whiteboards with sticky notes to capture project information.
 They never found the time to adopt, install, and configure an agile collaborative tool to support their development.

-During Innovate 2013, the IBM technical summit in Orlando, Sarah, the scrum master, heard about JazzHub.
-(See Resources) for links to more on Innovate and JazzHub.)
-She participated in an open JazzHub Live lab and was impressed by the simplicity of the tool.
-She knows that Phil, the product owner, will be a bit worried about adopting a new application since the release date for the MeterPal project is 12 weeks from now.
+Sarah knows that Phil, the product owner, will be a bit worried about adopting a new application because the release date for the MeterPal project is 12 weeks from now.
 Phil wants to deliver as much business value as possible in the early sprints.
-Therefore, Sarah is prepared to present how the features available with JazzHub support collaborative development.
-JazzHub will help the team:
+Therefore, Sarah presents how the DevOps Services features support collaborative development.
+DevOps Services helps the team:

-- Continue using scrum agile practice because JazzHub aids agile development by including a scrum template
+- Continue to use the scrum agile practice because DevOps Services aids agile development by including a scrum template

-- Be flexible in working with Uma, a development team member who works from home occasionally.
-A tool in the cloud enables Uma to collaborate with the team even when she is not in the office.
+- Be flexible in working with Uma, a member of the development team who works from home occasionally.
+A tool in the cloud makes it possible for Uma to collaborate with the team even when she is not in the office.

-- Become productive quickly, since the web-based JazzHub can be accessed from a web browser, with no need to install software locally.
+- Become productive quickly because the web-based DevOps Services can be accessed from a web browser, with no need to install software locally.

-Back in the office, Sarah has convinced the team to try JazzHub for their project and the team starts the MeterPal project using JazzHub.
+Back in the office, Sarah convinces the team to try DevOps Services for their project and the team starts the MeterPal project using DevOps Services.

-When the first sprint for project MeterPal starts, Sarah asks the scrum team to go to JazzHub and register.
-(See Resources for a link.)
+When the first sprint for project MeterPal starts, Sarah asks the scrum team to go to DevOps Services and register.
 They complete the task in less than three minutes because the registration form requires only a valid email address, a user ID, a password, and some basic information.

 Figure 1.
-Create a public scrum project on JazzHub
+Create a public scrum project on DevOps Services

-A few seconds later, the creation of the MeterPal project is finished on the cloud.
+A few seconds later, the MeterPal project is created on the cloud.
 Sarah invites other team members to join the project now.
-They all receive an email notification sent by JazzHub.
-With a simple click, they are added to the MeterPal project as team members.
+They receive an email notification that is sent by DevOps Services to register or sign in to the MeterPal project as team members.

-In no time, Sarah has created the MeterPal project on JazzHub.
+In no time, Sarah created the MeterPal project on DevOps Services.
 The team has access, through a web browser, to a simple, yet powerful cloud environment for:

 - Agile project planning